abousselmi/docker-klish/README.md

 # docker-klish
-A docker image for the klish CLI (for testing)
+A docker image for the klish CLI (for testing).
+The klish is a framework for implementing a CISCO-like CLI on a UNIX systems.
+It is configurable by XML files.
+The KLISH stands for Kommand Line Interface Shell.

 ## Build the docker image